bgraedel/arcos-gitbook/README.md

 and the corresponding [GitHub repository](https://github.com/dmattek/ARCOS-tutorial) containing a detailed notebook and installation instructions.

-If you use this method in your research, please cite our paper:
+If you use this method in your research, please cite our papers:

 ```
 @article{10.1083/jcb.202207048,